fmalmeida/bacannot/README.md

 🔥 Nextflow can also automatically handle images download on the fly when executed.

 ❗ If the download of `fmalmeida/bacannot:v2.3` image keeps hanging due to its size, download `fmalmeida/bacannot:main_tools` first.
-This is the core of versioned tag and it will on its download afterwards.
+This is the core of the versioned tag and it will help on its download afterwards.

 2. Install Nextflow (version 20.07 or higher):